peterfendt/architecture-center-1/docs/ref-arch/RA0013/4-modernizing-sap-bw-with-sap-bdc/readme.md

 **The key benefits of SAP BW in the private cloud as part of SAP BDC are:**

--   SAP BW data products can be leveraged in SAP Databricks for ML/AI use cases and in SAP Datasphere for analytics scenarios, allowing the native implementation of BW use cases while following a zero copy approach.
+-   SAP BW data products can be leveraged in (SAP) Databricks for ML/AI use cases and in SAP Datasphere for analytic scenarios, allowing the native implementation of BW use cases while following a zero copy approach.
 -   The HANA Data Lake Files (object store) will be the large system option, reducing associated storage costs.
-    Additionally, customers will benefit from data products and delta share mechanism, allowing a direct consumption in SAP Databricks for AI/ML use cases.
+    Additionally, customers will benefit from sap-managed or customer-specific data products and delta share mechanism, allowing a direct consumption in (SAP) Databricks for AI/ML use cases.
 -   The Spark Engine enables custom coding options to replace existing ABAP code.
     In addition, Spark offers scalable compute capabilities supporting high-volume transformations.
 Spark compute is isolated from the analytics compute, avoiding mutual performance impact.

 ### Three-Step Migration Process

-**1. Lift to SAP Business Warehouse Cloud, private edition**: Transition existing SAP BW NetWeaver or SAP BW/4HANA on-premises deployments into the private cloud component of SAP BDC.
+**1. Lift to SAP Business Warehouse 7.5 on HANA or BW/4HANA, Private Cloud Edition**: Transition existing SAP BW or SAP BW/4HANA on-premises deployments into the private cloud component of SAP BDC.
 This step secures BW investments while exposing BW data as data products for consumption.

 **Migration Pathways: Structured Transition Options**